 OK to decline invitations, as Lizzie Post explained in Refinery 29.
 Whether you can make it or not, just let the person know.
 6 Send Thank-You Notes Or Texts Andrew Burton/Getty Images News/Getty Images

 Sure, sending a handwritten thank-you note for a gift is still the ultimate show of good etiquette.
 But it's totally OK to

 call or email your thanks for gifts received during a bout of sickness or tough time, according to the The Emily Post Institute.
 For more casual events, even a thank-you text is fine, because the sentiment itself is more important than the way it's conveyed.
 7 Offer Your Seat

 There's an easy way to offer up your seat on public transportation without the risk of offending anybody who might not need it.
 "If you see someone who you think

 needs your seat more than you do, wait until they see you, and then ," wrote Virginia K. Smith in Lifehacker.
-The other person is then welcome to take the seat or decline it. simply get up Vittorio Zunino Celotto/Getty Images News/Getty Images
+The other person is then welcome to take the seat or decline it. simply get up 8 Hold The Door Vittorio Zunino Celotto/Getty Images News/Getty Images

 Don't drop the door on the person behind you.
 The whole practice of